How to Build an Employee-Centric Listening Program

 Another key aspect to trust is anonymity.
 You will get both more and better data from this because your people will trust that their feedback will not be linked back to them.
 This will allow you to get a clearer and more accurate picture of where your organisation is.

-3. Make it Easy
+5. Make It Easy

 The best thing you can do when starting your employee listening program is to make sure that gathering, analysing and most importantly giving feedback is as easy as possible.
 Ensure there’s an easy link to follow, information and deadlines are clearly signposted and surveys aren’t too long or complicated.

-We believe that surveys should be available in appropriate languages on any device, but particularly should be accessible on mobile devices and desktop computers so people can give feedback when and where they like.
+We believe that employee surveys should be available in appropriate languages on any device, but particularly should be accessible on mobile devices and desktop computers so people can give feedback when and where they like.

 You don’t want someone opening the link and being faced with a wall of questions and text.
 Letting people know how long the survey is likely to take them, and how far through they are will help manage expectations.

-4. Listen First
+6. Listen First

 We are often asked about benchmarking employee engagement and happiness.
 While we have access to thousands of data points across hundreds of companies in 92 countries, we don’t actually believe that benchmarking against all this data is the best way for organisations to achieve their goals.